DMVis/DMVis/documentation/utils/StyleUtils.md

 ### `generateColors`

-The `generateColors` method generates an array of colours based on the specified colour set and a number of colours.
+The `generateColors` method generates an array of colours based on the specified colour set and several colours.
 It updates the `colorScheme` and `colorSchemeDark` properties of the class.

 Parameters